-I had to go through this process last summer when I was my other friend’s best man, so I know the drill.
+I had to go through this process last summer when I was my other friend’s best man where we went on A Booze Cruise in Magaluf, so I know the drill.
+I had so many ideas up my sleeve of alternative ideas that are exciting and different such as a guys’ trip to Krakow with stagmadness but I could save that for the next party I’m asked to plan!
 I had a few Philly bars in mind, so I found their websites and sent out a few e-mails.

 All of them replied with standard questions.
 They asked what dates I had in mind, how big my group was, and how much I was looking to spend in terms of food/drinks — standard questions from professional event planners.

 Diablo heard a trumpet sound, followed by a roaring cheer.
 He had heard people out there all day, but this collective roar was something different, and it made him instinctively rise to his feet.
 A heavy door slid open and the bright sunlight flooded into the small chamber that had held him for the past few hours.
 Diablo was immediately on his feet as he lunged to his escape from the stifling room.
 Sprinting to the sunlight, he quickly stopped, almost falling forward as his eyes adjusted to the light and he realized that he was surrounded by thousands of people, all elevated perfectly in a spectacular basin.
 He could see all of their eyes.

 “El Diaaaaaablo!” a voice echoed throughout the giant bowl, and then was drowned out by the crowd’s roar.

 He spent his days dialing digits into a computer from the hours of seven in the morning until seven at night.
 From dawn ‘til dusk, Dale wondered what he did to deserve such a boring life.
 He didn’t know what the numbers even meant.
 For all he knew, he could have been entering nuclear arms codes for terrorists or social security numbers of his boss’s enemies.
 Dale didn’t really care, though.